Google Analytics Device Tracking | Generate Reports in GA4

 In that area, things boil down to two critical acronyms; UX and AMP.
 UX stands for user experience.
 Your site needs to deliver a good user experience for mobile users.
 Particularly if they make up a high proportion of site visitors.
-If it doesn’t, those users will spend less time on your site.
+Those users will spend less time on your site if it doesn’t.

 A key element of mobile UX is how long it takes pages to load on mobile devices.
 Modern internet users are not a patient bunch.
-If a page doesn’t load immediately, they will likely leave the site.
+They will likely leave the site if a page doesn’t load immediately.
 That’s where Accelerated Mobile Pages (AMPs) come in.

 AMPs are designed for almost instant loading on mobile devices.
-As such, they deliver a smooth and high-quality mobile UX for site visitors.
+As such, they deliver a smooth, high-quality mobile UX for site visitors.
 If your site’s Google Analytics mobile report shows a high bounce rate for mobile users, AMP implementation is something to consider.

-Google Analytics can offer you a lot of insights regarding how people interact with your site.
-One key way it can help you assess site performance is by providing detail on the type of devices site visitors use.
+Google Analytics devices report can offer you a lot of insights regarding how people interact with your site.
+One key way it can help you assess site performance is by providing details on the type of devices visitors use.
 Knowing how visitors split between mobile, tablet, and desktop users is critical.
-It helps you identify whether you need to focus more attention on mobile optimization.
+It helps you identify whether you need to focus more on conversion optimisation for a specific device type.

 The Analytics Mobile report can also provide you with more detailed insight.
-Through metrics such as ‘bounce rate’, ‘goal completions’, and more, you can learn if your site converts better on some devices than others.
-You can even discover if any mobile optimization needs to focus on specific devices.
+You can learn if your site converts better on some devices through metrics such as ‘Engagement rate’, ‘Conversions’, and more.
+You can even discover if any mobile optimisation needs to focus on specific devices.

-This post should have shown you precisely where to go to get those invaluable insights.
+This post should have shown you precisely where to get those invaluable insights.
 It should also have demonstrated how and why those insights matter to your business.
-It’s now up to you to explore your Analytics and start moving your site forward.
+It’s now up to you to explore your Analytics and elevate your customer experience.